bevy-cheatbook/bevy-cheatbook/src/features/hdr-tonemap.md

 If it is enabled, Bevy's intermediate textures will be in HDR format.
 The shaders output HDR values and Bevy will store them, so they can be used in later rendering passes.
 This allows you to enable post-processing effects like Bloom, that make use of the HDR data.
-Tonemapping will happen as a post-processing step.
+[Tonemapping][cb::tonemap] will happen as a post-processing step.

 If it is disabled, the shaders are expected to output standard RGB colors in the 0.0 to 1.0 range.
 [Tonemapping][cb::tonemap] happens in the shader.
 The HDR information